alexliesenfeld/health/README.md

 With "synchronous" health checks we mean that every HTTP request initiates a health check and waits until all check functions complete before returning an aggregated health result.
 This approach is usually OK for smaller applications with a low number of quickly checkable dependencies.
-However, it will not scale well enough for more involved applications that either have many dependencies or slow check functions.
+However, it will not scale well for more involved applications that either have many dependencies or slow check functions.

 Rather than executing health check functions on every HTTP request, periodic (or "asynchronous") health checks execute the check function on a fixed schedule.
 With this approach, the health status is always read from